Hardison’s 3 TD passes help UTEP beat Bethune-Cookman 38-28

-EL PASO, Texas (AP) — Gavin Hardison threw a career-high three touchdown passes, Willie Eldridge and Ronald Awatt each had over 100 yards rushing, and UTEP beat Bethune-Cookman 38-28 on Saturday night in the season opener for both teams.
+EL PASO, Texas (AP) — Gavin Hardison threw a career-high three touchdown passes, Willie Eldridge and Ronald Awatt each had over 100 yards rushing, and UTEP beat Bethune-Cookman 38-28 on Saturday night.

 Awatt ran 18 times for 126 yards, and his 19-yard touchdown run stretched the Miners’ lead to 37-21.
 Eldridge had 118 yards rushing on 14 carries.

-Shannon Patrick completed 15 of 22 passes for 215 yards and threw two touchdown passes and an interception for Bethune-Cookman.
+Shannon Patrick completed 15 of 22 passes for 215 yards and threw two touchdown passes and an interception for Bethune-Cookman in its season opener.
 Que’shaun Byrd added 98 yards rushing that included a 2-yard TD run.

 More AP college football: https://apnews.com/hub/College-football and http://www.twitter.com/AP_Top25